OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/AVM.md

 ### Supporting Merkleization

-Any Layer 2 protocol that relies on assertions and dispute resolution (which includes at least all rollup protocols) must define a rule for Merkle-hashing the full state of the virtual machine.
-That rule must be part of the architecture specification because it is relied upon in resolving disputes.It must also be reasonably efficient for validators to maintain the Merkle hash and/or recompute it when needed.
+Any Layer 2 protocol that relies on assertions and dispute resolution (which includes at least all rollup protocols) must define a rule for Merkle-hashing the full state of the virtual machine so that claims about parts of the state can be efficienly made to the base layer.
+That rule must be part of the architecture specification because it is relied upon in resolving disputes.
+It must also be reasonably efficient for validators to maintain the Merkle hash and/or recompute it when needed.
 This affects how the architecture structures its memory, for example.
 Any storage structure that is large and mutable will be relatively expensive to Merkleize, and a specific algorithm for Merkleizing it would need to be part of the architecture specification.

 The AVM architecture responds to this challenge by having only bounded-size, immutable memory objects ("Tuples"), which can include other Tuples by reference.
 Tuples cannot be modified in-place but there is an instruction to copy a Tuple with a modification.
 This allows the construction of tree structures which can behave like a large flat memory.
 Applications can use functionalities such as large flat arrays, key-value stores, and so on, by accessing libraries that use Tuples internally.